ogmueller/docker-for-students/README.md

 ## Requirements

 This setup requires [docker](https://www.docker.com) (version >= 3.4.0) to be installed on your system.
-Docker is a free software which isotates applications using container virtualization.
+Docker is a free software which isolates applications using container virtualization.

 **Note:** You need to be in the root directory of this project to execute any `docker compose` command that is mentioned in this document.